ExxonMobil Sues USA, Fighting $2 Million Fine for Violating Russia Sanctions

 Exxon says it was fined on “the sole basis” that eight documents it executed in 2014 with Rosneft Oil Company, a Russian state-owned oil company, were signed by Rosneft president and chairman Igor Sechin.

+Rex Tillerson, now the secretary of state, led Exxon during this time.

-Exxon claims he was subject to the sanctions in an individual capacity only.
+Exxon claims that Sechin was subject to the sanctions in an individual capacity only.

 “OFAC’s current position is that this fact alone suffices to render the conduct unlawful,” the 21-page complaint states.
 “That position is plainly incorrect.
 It relied on a new interpretation by OFAC that had not been announced at the time of the challenged conduct, contravenes the plain text of the relevant executive order, and is directly contrary to contemporaneous, authoritative guidance from the White House and Treasury Department, which repeatedly made clear, at the time Mr. Sechin was sanctioned, that the challenged conduct was lawful.”